Last updated on August 03th, 2022

 Like advertising concept testing, messaging concept testing could be a powerful tool for making sure your message is not only clear but that it resonates well with your target audience.

-Another example of tone-deaf messaging that sparked a lot of outrage, this time involving McDonald’s: many people weren’t happy about McDonald’s using the pain of a child’s grief and mourning into an opportunity to advertise their Fillet of Fish.
+Another example of tone-deaf messaging that sparked a lot of outrage, this time involving McDonald’s: many people weren’t happy about McDonald’s using the pain of a child’s grief and mourning as an opportunity to advertise their Fillet of Fish.
 After receiving an overwhelming number of complaints the ad was pulled, and no wonder.
 Testing advertising concepts with consumers will give you a taste of how viewers will react.

 Creating a new product is an exciting journey, but with all that enthusiasm and passion it can become very easy to overlook things that could lead to complete failure.
 With a bit of foresight, planning, and an investment in a well-thought-out concept testing process, you can get rid of a lot of guesswork and increase your chances for a stellar launch!